 We do not own any real estate or other physical properties material to our operations.
-We utilize office space that is leased by our affiliates for our principal executive office at 10 Bank Street, 12th Floor, White Plains, NY 10606 as well as additional office space at 2 Greenwich Office Park, 2nd Floor, Greenwich, CT 06831 and 311 South Wacker Drive, Suite 3380, Chicago, IL 60606.
+We utilize office space that is leased by our affiliates for our principal executive office at 10 Bank Street, 12th Floor, White Plains, NY 10606, as well as additional office space at 2 Greenwich Office Park, 2nd Floor, Greenwich, CT 06831, 311 South Wacker Drive, Suite 3380, Chicago, IL 60606 and 250 Cambridge Avenue, Suite 201, Palo Alto, CA 94306.
 We may from time to time, through our affiliates, lease satellite office space elsewhere, but these leases are generally not material to our operations.
-We believe that our current office facilities are adequate for our business as we intend to conduct it.
+We believe that our office facilities are adequate for our business as presently conducted, although we are actively evaluating alternative options.